Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 18. __Phandalyn waits in Elfsong Tavern__

     Revised encounter with the paladin Phandalyn.\
     Please note: First the party needs to be warned about Phandalyn.
-After that, Phandalyn will be inside the Elfsong Tavern!
+After that, Phandalyn will be inside the Elfsong Tavern.

-19. __RESTORED: Suthie & Sthief at Silence's Store__ (Already restored in BG:EE)
+19. __RESTORED: Suthie & Sthief at Silence's Store__ [^1]

     Two more thieves are present at Silence's Store.